The Remote Meeting Paradox: More Talk, Less Connection

 If you want to raise the bar for managers specifically, look at leadership development paths that include listening as a core module instead of a footnote.
 Many leadership tracks on platforms like LinkedIn Learning and Coursera bundle active listening into broader “human-centered leadership” or “communication skills for managers” programs, emphasizing listening as foundational to trust, retention, and engagement.

-Investing in that layer has an outsized cultural impact, because the people who run meetings are the ones setting the tone.
+Investing in that layer packs a punch, since the folks running meetings are the ones setting the vibe for everyone else.

 Suggest an app that coaches listening in small doses